relacslab/relacslab.github.io/join.md

 - Recommended language skills:  Verilog or VHDL or SystemVerilog
 - Prerequisite major classes: Computer Architecture, Operating System, Digital System Design, Data Structure and Algorithms

-**Notes**: the criteria are for Ph.D. or M.S. students, not undergradate internship.
+**Notes**: the criteria apply to the candidates of Ph.D. or M.S. program, not undergradate internship.
 There will be a class for credit-earning undergradate interships -- `Research in Electronics Convergence Engineering (Capstone)`, you can freely reach out to me to learn more about computer architecture research